Order: Passeriformes Family: Fringillidae Status: Breeding in Madeira

 Madeiran Chaffinch is found mainly in woodlands, both indigenous and introduced forests.
 In the winter it is also found in cultivated areas, near rural housing.

-This passerine is very distinct from other with only the female Brambling having some similarity with the female Chaffinch though the first one has an all dark tail and less white on the wings.
+The Madeira subspecies of Chaffinch is quite distinct from the European chaffinch, specially the males whose colours are completely different.
+Females are more alike, mostly all brown being hard to distinguish the subspecies.
+As for other species, only the female Brambling might have some similarity with the female Chaffinch though the first one has an all dark tail and less white on the wings.

 Wingspan: 25 - 28 cm (Hume, 2002)